KopanevPavel/SLAM-Dockers/README.md

 ```

 ## OpenVINS
-Docker for [OpenVINS](https://github.com/rpng/open_vins) VIO.
-Note that ROS master will run on the host PC and OpenVINS will run in the container and publish all topics to the host PC.
+Docker for [OpenVINS](https://github.com/rpng/open_vins) - An open source platform for visual-inertial navigation research.
+Note that this container launches with flag --net=host (gives the container full access to local system services such as D-bus and is therefore considered insecure).
+ROS master will run on the host PC and will see all topics published in the container.

 ![](https://img.shields.io/docker/pulls/kopanev/openvins)
 ![](https://img.shields.io/docker/cloud/automated/kopanev/openvins)